How To Stay Calm For Dance Competitions

-We don’t always think about ballroom dance as being competitive, but at Fred Astaire Franchised Dance Studios, our students love the regional, national and international Pro-Am and Professional dance competitions we run, as inspiring opportunities to compete, travel and hone their dancing skills in a supportive and exciting environment.
+We don’t always think about ballroom dance as being competitive, but at Fred Astaire Dance Studios, we host numerous regional, national and international Pro-Am and Professional dance competitions, as inspiring opportunities for our students to compete, hone their dancing skills in supportive environments, and experience exciting vacation destinations.

-These upcoming Fred Astaire Dance Studios National dance competition events – the Cross Country Dance Championships in Houston from April 18-22, the Megadance Championship in Washington, D.C., on June 2-3, the Fred Astaire World Championships in Las Vegas July 24-28, and the National Dance Championships in Orlando on October 30-November 3 – speak to the high level of achievement of Fred Astaire Dance Studios professionals instructors and students as well.
+These upcoming Fred Astaire Dance Studios National dance competition events – our annual Cross Country Dance Championships in Houston from April 18-22, the Fred Astaire World Championships in Las Vegas July 24-28, and the National Dance Championships in Orlando on October 30-November 3 – all speak to the glamour, excitement and high level of achievement of Fred Astaire Dance Studios professional instructors and students as well.

 Just as athletes play to win, dancers dance to win.
 They prepare, practice and perform.
 They need their minds and bodies to be right to succeed.
 Because dance competitions are judged and scored, every aspect of the dance routine must be properly executed.